sul-dlss/dor-services-client/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dor-services-client.
+Bug reports and pull requests are welcome on GitHub at https://github.com/sul-dlss/dor-services-client

+## Copyright

+Copyright (c) 2018 Stanford Libraries.
+See LICENSE for details.